RealFin: How Well Do LLMs Reason About Finance When Users Leave Things Unsaid?: Introduction

 To address this gap, we introduce \textsc{RealFin}, a bilingual financial reasoning benchmark that explicitly evaluates models with incomplete problems.
 Starting from professional, well-posed exam-style questions, we construct paired counterparts by removing logically necessary premises while preserving coherence and realism~\citep{sara-2024}.
 The resulting condition-missing questions remain linguistically plausible but underdetermined, so any concrete solution requires clarifying unstated assumptions.

 Overall, we design three task formulations: \textit{(i) Original:} full-condition questions with a unique justified answer; \textit{(ii) Revised:} condition-missing questions require further clarification; and \textit{(iii) None-of-the-above:} replacing the correct answer in multi-choice question answering with none-of-the-above (NOTA), which forces a model to genuinely infer correct answer, rather than pattern recognition.

-Our contributions are as follows: \begin{itemize} \item We propose to evaluate models' financial reasoning with under-specified questions, assessing whether a model will over-commit and confidently answer an unsolvable question. \item We manually curate a bilingual financial reasoning dataset in English and Chinese, with in total of 2{,}020 questions spanning full-condition and condition-missing variants. \item We evaluated 10 LLMs including five commercial LLMs and five finance-specialized LLMs, revealing systematic performance degradation when conditions are missing or no options are correct for open-source models. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We propose to evaluate models' financial reasoning with under-specified questions, assessing whether a model will over-commit and confidently answer an unsolvable question. \item We manually curate a bilingual financial reasoning dataset in English and Chinese, with in total of 2{,}020 questions spanning full-condition and condition-missing variants. \item We evaluated 15 LLMs, including five commercial, five finance-specialized, and five reasoning-enhanced LLMs, revealing systematic performance degradation when conditions are missing or no options are correct for open-source models. \end{itemize}